Stories

 Saddle Up for Unbridled Development in the Year of the Horse

-At its annual spring media reception, HKUST shared how its ‘can-do’ spirit is transforming the higher education sector in support of local, national, and global development.
+At its annual spring media reception, HKUST shared how its ‘can-do’ spirit is driving transformation in the higher education sector to support development at the local, national, and global levels.

 04 Quality Education